Michael Seibert (figure skater): Partnership with Blumberg

 Seibert met Judy Blumberg at the 1977 U.S. Championships in Hartford, Connecticut.
 They soon tried out successfully but delayed the partnership for a year and a half until they had both relocated to Colorado Springs, Colorado.
 In 2014, recalling the start of their partnership, Blumberg stated, "I knew this would be the boy I would skate with.
-You know when you move similar to someone, when your knees work with someone."
+You know when you move similarly to someone, when your knees work with someone."

 In 1979, Blumberg/Seibert were awarded the bronze medal at their first U.S. Championships, having finished third behind Stacey Smith / John Summers and Carol Fox / Richard Dalley.
 The following year, they passed Fox/Dalley to take the silver medal behind Smith/Summers at the 1980 U.S. Championships in Atlanta.
 They were included in the U.S. team to the 1980 Winter Olympics in Lake Placid, New York.
 After placing 7th at the Olympics, the two concluded their season with a 6th-place result at the 1980 World Championships in Dortmund, West Germany.

-Blumberg/Seibert began the 1980–81 season with gold at the 1980 Skate Canada International, ahead of British duo Karen Barber / Nicky Slater.
+Blumberg/Seibert began the 1980 – 81 season with gold at the 1980 Skate Canada International, ahead of British duo Karen Barber / Nicky Slater.
 They then outscored Fox/Dalley to win the first of five straight U.S. national titles, at the 1981 U.S. Championships in San Diego, and ranked fourth at the 1981 World Championships in Hartford.

-In the 1981–82 season, the duo obtained gold at the 1981 Skate America and the 1982 U.S. Championships in Indianapolis.
+In the 1981 – 82 season, the duo obtained gold at the 1981 Skate America and the 1982 U.S. Championships in Indianapolis.
 They finished fourth at the 1982 World Championships in Copenhagen, Denmark.
 At the 1983 World Championships in Helsinki, they won the first of three consecutive World bronze medals.
-Their skating-related expenses, $50,000 per year, were mainly covered by their families until the 1983–84 Olympic season when they received funding from the United States Olympic Committee, U.S. Figure Skating, one corporate and several private sponsors.
+Their skating-related expenses, $50,000 per year, were mainly covered by their families until the 1983 – 84 Olympic season, when they received funding from the United States Olympic Committee, U.S. Figure Skating, one corporate, and several private sponsors.

 Blumberg/Seibert finished fourth at the 1984 Winter Olympics in Sarajevo, Yugoslavia.
 They had ranked third in the compulsory and original dances before being overtaken by Marina Klimova / Sergei Ponomarenko of the Soviet Union.
 The Italian judge, Cia Bordogna, scored them lower in the free dance than other judges, saying later that she considered their music unsuitable for ice dancing.

 Blumberg/Seibert agreed in early September 1984 to compete one more season as amateurs.
 They were initially coached by Bobby Thompson in London and then by Claire O'Neill Dillie in Pittsburgh and New York City.
-The two won their fifth national title, in Kansas City, Missouri, and then bronze at the 1985 World Championships in Tokyo, Japan.
+The two won their fifth national title in Kansas City, Missouri, and then bronze at the 1985 World Championships in Tokyo, Japan.

 Blumberg and Seibert performed in several Champions on Ice tours in the early 1980s.
 They won the 1988 World Professional title.
 They parted ways in 1992.
 Although Blumberg wanted to continue performing together, Seibert decided to end their partnership in order to pursue other interests.